Halloween is my favorite holiday as the leaves changes colors and the festive spirit is in the full swing. Head over to your local pumpkin patch.

 Pumpkin carving is always a fun activity during Halloween as being part of the Halloween tradition.
 I love the classic jack-o’-lantern style pumpkin carving.

 In my opinion, what makes pumpkin carving so special is your creativity.
-You can take inspiration from Pinterest then create your own designs and patterns.
+You can take inspiration from Pinterest and then create your own designs and patterns.

 When you purchase the pumpkins from the local farmer’s market your mind starts thinking about the patterns.
 Creating dots with the driller, cookie-cutter design, Jack skellington, and tons of creative ideas using stencils.